A rib fracture is a crack or break in one or more of your rib bones.

 While you heal, avoid movements that put painful pressure on your ribs.
 These include doing crunches and pushing, pulling, or lifting heavy objects.

 Your health care provider will make sure you are doing your exercises and that your pain is under control so that you can be active.

 There is usually no need for taking x-rays as you heal, unless you develop fever, cough, increasing pain or difficulty breathing.

-Call your health care provider if you have:
+Call your doctor if you have:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.